Caravan Air Conditioner

 - Not as effective as a split system or roof top airconditioner in a small caravan type application.

 Split System or built in air conditioners are most commonly used in pop top and camper trailer applications where the roof structure / design is not capable of withstanding the weight of a roof top mounted air conditioner.
 From the internal aspect of your caravan or RV, these air conditioners look like your standard box type when in fact they have a compressor remotely mounted, usually mounted with an external portal leading outside effectively making them a spilt system air conditioning unit.
 The box style head unit can be mounted under seating areas, up in cupboards or any other cavities that will suit their dimensions.
-Also, enabling the user options of ducting the units conditioned air throughout your caravan, RV, or motor home via a ducting kit.

 - If your application involves a camper trailer or pop top caravan, a split system air conditioner can be preferable and a cost-effective solution compared to modifying or upgrading your roof to handle the extra weight of a roof top mounted air-conditioner.